victorg1991/liferay-docs/develop/tutorials/articles/mobile/01-android-apps-with-liferay-screens/09-creating-android-views.markdown

                     // Present user message
                 }
             }
         }

-3. Rename the layout XML file's root element after your custom View's fully-qualified class name.
-For example, the root element in `login_password.xml` is `com.your.package.LoginCheckPasswordView`:
+4. Rename the root element in your View's layout XML file after your View's fully-qualified class name.
+For example, the root element in the example `login_password.xml` could be `com.your.package.LoginCheckPasswordView`:

         <com.your.package.LoginCheckPasswordView
             xmlns:android="http://schemas.android.com/apk/res/android"